gb8may/terraform_kubernetes_eks_aws/README.md

 # Terraform_Kubernetes_EKS_AWS
 How to provision Kubernetes cluster in AWS EKS using Terraform.
+This repository was created based on Hashicorp Terraform documentation.

 Requirements:
 > I'm using Mac OS X 10.15.4